Why is It Important to Have a Hepatitis Test before Hair Transplant?

 It is an oral (fecal) disease caused by the hepatitis A virus (HAV).
 It develops acutely and heals by itself.
 It is not a chronic type.
 As a result of the evaluation of specialist physicians, a schedule for hair transplant can be determined by waiting for the acute phase of Hepatitis A to pass.

 The incidence of this disease caused by the hepatitis B virus is high and it is a riskier type of Hepatitis in terms of the possibility of chronicity.
 It can be transmitted through blood and body fluids and by close contact or sexual intercourse.

-Additional precautions will be required if you are a carrier of hepatitis B. Although healthcare personnel are generally vaccinated against this disease, the procedure should be done more carefully in order to avoid contamination to specialist physicians and personnel who will perform the operation.
+Additional precautions will be required if you are a carrier of hepatitis B. Although healthcare personnel is generally vaccinated against this disease, the procedure should be done more carefully to avoid contamination to specialist physicians and personnel who will operate.

 Hepatitis C Disease and Hair Transplant